 Foresters with an interest in history - encouraged by the longevity of their subjects - and who work in regions with old maps and administrative documents, know how forest landscapes change.
-They may see a sequence from dense natural forest to cropland and pastureland with isolated stands of trees, then back again to dense forest after the farmlands have been abandoned.
+They may see a sequence from dense natural forest to cropland and pasture land with isolated stands of trees, then back again to dense forest after the farmlands have been abandoned.
 The forest remnants expand over wider areas of land and come to resemble approximately the original forest.
 National parks, nature reserves, patches of farmland set-aside, are places where regeneration of trees either happens naturally or is encouraged by people.
 Forestry agencies are now motivated by subsidy and legislation from national governments to plant more forests specifically to remove carbon from the air and store it as standing trees, as dead wood in soil, and as construction timber, lumber.
-The subsidy is usually related to obligations of governments to international treaties for mitigating climate heating.
+Subsidy is related to obligations of governments to international treaties for mitigating climate heating.

 There are three mechanisms of expansion of forests.
-Both ${\rm CO_2}$ fertilization and forest greening increase tonnes of woody biomass within a forest, and forest regeneration increases the area of land covered by trees.
-But life is complicated and examples here will show the variability within what appears to be a general trend.
+Both CO_2 fertilization and forest greening increase tonnes of woody biomass within a forest.
+Forest regeneration increases the area covered by trees.
+But life is complicated and examples here show variability within what appears to be a general trend.
 The growth of a forest may decrease over time.

-In eastern Canada researchers measured tree-rings (dendrology technique) to assess growth rate from 1950 to 2007 at nine sites in a transect from James Bay to Nova Scotia, covering nine degrees of latitude and four vegetation zones.
+In eastern Canada researchers measured tree-rings to assess growth rate from 1950 to 2007 at nine sites in a transect from James Bay to Nova Scotia, covering nine degrees of latitude and four vegetation zones.
 They recorded a decline in the growth of needle-leaf and broad-leaf species.
 They proposed that water stress induced by heating of the atmosphere was the main cause.